The Ethical Tea Partnership

 On our Kericho tea estate, over 96% of our electricity is renewable (we’ve even built our own hydroelectric power stations to help with this).

-Our Manchester factory, were our tea is blended and packaged, is also carbon neutral and uses 100% renewable energy.
+Our Manchester factory, where our tea is blended and packaged, is also carbon neutral and uses 100% renewable energy.

 We know how important it is to understand where your tea comes from and transparency is a key ingredient in our ambition to make the tea industry fairer and more sustainable.
 In September 2019, we took an important step forward by publishing a list of all our global suppliers of our tea.